Alicia-Kate-Bactasa/sortingTime-comparison-largeDataset/README.md

 # Customer Survey Data Analysis

+**Note:** I'm using this notebook to experiment around with the data in `jupyter notebook`.
+Here, I clean the data, try out different sorting algorithms (Merge Sort, Bubble Sort, Selection Sort), and compare how fast they are.
+Just for learning and testing things out!

 ## Project Overview
 This side project analyzes a **customer satisfaction survey dataset** from a food delivery service.
 The dataset contains ratings and feedback from customers regarding **Delivery, Food, Speed**, and **Order Accuracy**.
 The goal is to clean, organize, and sort the data while comparing the efficiency of different sorting algorithms.